ricardobusta/ricardobusta.github.io/_posts/old-posts/2018-06-24-roguelike-p2.md

 Your browser does not support the video tag.
 </video>

 And here we see the weird rotation.
-This is happening because texels are represented by many pixels, and each pixel moves independently. :sad:
+This is happening because texels are represented by many pixels, and each pixel moves independently. 😞

 But considering how the game will be played out, those design decisions make this the ideal solution for now.

-# Conclusão
+# Conclusion

 After testing everything, I noticed that my pixel perfect solution is better than the benchmark (CQ2 solution).